 Indicate whether this IC Activity will develop or incorporate open source software in the deliverables.
 All contributions of open source software for use in Industry Connections activities shall be accompanied by an approved IEEE Contributor License Agreement (CLA) appropriate for the open source license under which the Work Product will be made available.
 CLAs, once accepted, are irrevocable.
 Industry Connections Activities shall comply with the IEEE SA open source policies and procedures and use the IEEE SA open source platform for development of open source software.
 Information on IEEE SA Open can be found at https://saopen.ieee.org/.

-Will the activity develop or incorporate open source software (either normatively or informatively) in the deliverables?: Yes/No
+Will the activity develop or incorporate open source software (either normatively or informatively) in the deliverables?: No

 Funding Requirements